Weever fish and other fish with venomous spines

 Weever fish (Trachinus draco) can be found from the Swedish coast up to Trondheim Fjord.
 Other fish with venomous spines such as rabbit fish (Chimaera monstrosa), spiny dogfish (Squalus acanthias) and brown bullhead (Ameiurus nebulosus) are also found in coastal areas.
 Poisoning with golden redfish (Sebastes norvegicus) is uncertain, but experience shows that it causes similar symptoms to other venomous fish.

 Symptoms if you are stung

-- The venom causes intense pain in and around the puncture site.
+- Intense pain in and around the puncture site is common.
 The pain can radiate outwards.

-- Treatment with hot water often provides rapid pain relief.
-The affected part of the body should therefore be immersed in hot water (approximately 40-45°C) as soon as possible.
-Check the temperature by dipping an unaffected part of the body into the water (to avoid scalding).
+- Rapid immersion in very hot water usually provides good pain relief.
+Immerse the area of the body with the sting into water as hot you can tolerate (approx. 40-45°C).
+Check the temperature first by dipping an unaffected part of the body into the water (to avoid scalding).

 - Continue treatment with hot water until the pain has subsided (often within 30-45 minutes) or up to 90 minutes.
 Consider other pain relief if treatment with hot water is ineffective.

 - In case of persistent severe pain after completing hot water treatment, severe general discomfort or recurrent symptoms, it is recommended to see a doctor.